mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

        .. type:: datetime

      - The date and time the transfer failed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-       This is usually due to an insuficient balance.
+       This is usually due to an insufficient balance.

    * - ``returnedAt``